 Resource roads are not built or maintained to the same standards as public highways.
-Many resource roads are not maintained.
+Many resource roads are not maintained for vehicular traffic.
 Most resource roads have rough, loose gravel surfaces and are narrow (often one lane wide).

 Resource roads do not have signs or barriers identifying all hazards or dangers.
 Common hazards include: rough, loose gravel surfaces, potholes, sharp corners, steep grades and drop-offs, soft shoulders; poor visibility due to brush, dust, fog or smoke; changing road surface conditions; freezing rain or snow; large industrial vehicles, high traffic volumes, passing or being passed on narrow roads, others failing to follow traffic control procedures; wildlife, rocks and boulders, and other unmarked hazards.

 Where avalanche paths exist the roads may be partially covered with residual debris.
 As always, caution is advised on all roads and back-country travellers should be aware of rapidly changing weather and stream flows which may affect road conditions.

 Please read road safety, road use regulations and road policy information before travelling on forest service roads.
 Please note that Forest Service Road Use Regulations including speed restrictions and insurance requirements are in effect and enforced.